drumpt/drumpt.github.io/content/news/cloudfixer/index.md

 ---
-title: One paper is accepted to ECCV 2024.
+title: One paper was accepted to ECCV 2024.

 event:
 event_url: